mcanyucel/Mini-Spotify-Controller/README.md

 * Microsoft.Web.WebView2: A great library for Chromium based webview.
 It is used to display the user authentication and authorization page.
 * Microsoft.Xaml.Behaviors.Wpf: A great library for WPF behaviors (mainly used for binding commands to event handlers).

+## New Features

+### v1.1.1
+* Added a feature to share.
+Clicking the share button will copy the currently playing track's Spotify url to the clipboard.

+### v1.0.0
+* Added a feature to display if the current track is added to the library or not.
+User can click the heart icon to add or remove the track from the library.
+Added tracks will be displayed with a red heart icon, and removed tracks will be displayed with a light gray heart icon.

 ## TODO
 * ~~Implement displaying like (i.e. added to library) status~~
 * ~~Implement liking (i.e. adding to library) and unliking (i.e. removing from library) tracks.~~